architect-templates/go/README.md

 environment automatically.
 This allows you to quickly iterate and see your changes without having to restart the application stack.

 Give it a try!
-Search inside your project for “Movie Ratings” and change this string to “Pizza Ratings.”
-Once you save the file, you’ll see the frontend service recompiling in the logs and then your browser window will update automatically.
+Search inside your project for “Favorite Movie” and change this string to "Favorite Pizza" Once you save the file, you’ll see the frontend service recompiling in the logs and then your browser window will update automatically.

 ## Deploy to the Cloud